uNwinD-Development/ethicalpixel-bowling/[QB VERSION]/readme.md

-# This is the QBCore Vesion of BroPixel-Bowling
+# This is the QBCore Vesion of EthicalPixelBowling

 # [Preview](https://www.youtube.com/watch?v=DFcgbX3oZUY)